wasmerio/old-docs.wasmer.io/integrations/js/reference-api/wasmer-wasi.md

 Constructs a new WASI instance.

-The `wasiConfigObject` is is as follows:
+The `wasiConfigObject` is as follows:

 ```javascript
 const browserBindings = require("@wasmer/wasi/lib/bindings/browser");